pranavlabdhe/job-list/README.md

-## Job List - React Todo List App
+## Task List - React Todo List App
 ## Overview:
-Job List is a feature-rich Todo List application built using React, designed to enhance task management and productivity.
+Task List is a feature-rich Todo List application built using React, designed to enhance task management and productivity.
 With a clean and intuitive user interface, users can seamlessly create, organize, and manage their tasks, track task statuses, delete completed tasks, and efficiently search for specific tasks.

 ## Key Features:
 1. Task Management: